When people ask me what I do, I say that I’m a writer, researcher, and empath. This last title often makes people ask “What?”

-Because of our early training, our empathic and emotions skills go underground.
+Because of our early training, our empathic and emotional skills tend to go underground.
 But they’re never gone.
 We all rely on them everyday, and we’re drawn to them in obvious and hidden ways.
 For instance, if you look at most comedy, there is nearly always an empathic undercurrent.
 Rude comedians often say true things we could never say and get away with it.
 We laugh because the comedian is funny, but we also laugh because he or she is telling the emotional truth and not getting punished!

-Of course, physical comedy relies on our empathic skills, because there are no words and we have to decipher the situation by relying upon gesture, nuance, undercurrent, and emotion.
-I have to say, though, that I can’t watch physical comedy like like Jackass, where people continually hurt themselves in a desperate bid for laughs and attention.
+Of course, physical comedy also relies on our empathic skills, because there are no words and we have to decipher the situation by relying upon gesture, nuance, undercurrent, and emotion.
+I have to say, though, that I can’t watch physical comedy like the show Jackass, where people continually hurt themselves in a desperate bid for laughs and attention.
 Sorry, but that’s just too painful!
 However, I laugh every time I see the Monty Python fish slapping dance, so go figure.

-Puns are also funny empathically, because our logical brains expect words and sentences to mean one thing — and then suddenly the words go careening off onto another tangent and we laugh!
+Puns are also funny empathically, because our logical brains expect words and sentences to mean one thing — and then suddenly the words go careening off onto another tangent, and we laugh!

 How do you work with your own empathic skills?